Best Euro account in the US 2026

 HSBC US Global Money Account

 OFX is a specialist in currency exchange, currency risk management and international payments.
-If you’re an online seller, OFX has a Global Currency Account which lets you accept payments in 7 different currencies including euros.
+If you’re an international business, OFX has a Global Business Account which lets you receive and spend in 25+ different currencies including euros.
 You can also access OFX’s currency risk management products like forward exchange contracts which can be used to lock in an exchange rate for a future payment.

 Go To OFX